aniketphatak09/WESAD/README.md

 # WESAD
-Wearable Stress and Affect Detection
+Classification of Wearable Stress and Affect Detection States